Pyongyang Racer: Development and release

 Pyongyang Racer is one of few games developed in North Korea.
 It was reported as the first aimed at an international audience.
 The game was developed by Nosotek, a German–North Korean information technology company founded in 2007 and based in Pyongyang.
 One of the company's major operations was the development of mobile and Adobe Flash-based games on an outsourcing basis, several of which were released by the Berlin company Exozet in Germany.
 Games previously developed by Nosotek include The Big Lebowski Bowling, Men in Black: Alien Assault, and Bobby's Blocks.

 Pyongyang Racer was commissioned as an advergame by and for Koryo Tours, a British-run, Beijing-based travel agency that primarily organises tours to North Korea.
-The idea emerged when Koryo Tours' manager, Nick Bonner, asked Nosotek's Volker Eloesser for a "fun, nonviolent and nonpolitical" game designed alongside North Korean youths.
+The idea emerged when Nick Bonner, the manager of Koryo Tours, asked Nosotek's Volker Eloesser for a "fun, nonviolent and nonpolitical" game designed alongside North Korean youths.
 With support from the government of North Korea, the developer worked with students from the Kim Chaek University of Technology to create Pyongyang Racer in Adobe Flash.
 According to the game's website, it was "not intended to be a high-end technological wonder hit game of the 21st century, but more a fun race game (arcade style)".

 Koryo Tours released Pyongyang Racer via its website on 19 December 2012 at no cost and accessible worldwide.
 The game became popular among people interested in North Korea for its oddities, and the website had several outages in the days following the release.